ShaunakMore/financial-analyzer/README.md

 - ❌ `PyPDFLoader` was used but never imported.
 - ✅ Fixed: `from langchain_community.document_loaders import PyPDFLoader as Pdf`

-**Bug 11 —  Pydantic input schemas missing**
+**Bug 11 — Pydantic input schemas missing for all custom tools**
-- Tools had no `args_schema` defined, meaning CrewAI had no way to validate or structure the inputs passed to them at runtime.
+- Tools had no `args_schema` defined, meaning CrewAI had no way to validate or structure inputs passed to them at runtime.
-- ✅ Fixed by adding Pydantic models with properly typed and described fields, then linking them via `args_schema` on each tool.
+- ✅ Fixed by adding `FinancialDocumentInput`, `InvestmentInput`, and `RiskInput` Pydantic models with properly typed and described fields, then linking them via `args_schema` on each tool.

 ---